DIY Three Season Room Project

 This slab is about 4 to 5 inches thick and fully reinforced with re-bar.
 The idea that you can cut through this amount of concrete with a rental concrete saw is bunk.
 A rental saw with the standard $10 concrete blade will only get you down about 1″ to 2″ max.
 It is a good idea to score the concrete around the pier locations because once you get the proper tool on the job (a concrete breaker) it will make for nice clean holes…not that it really matters, so if you prefer to skip the concrete saw procedure, you’ll save about $100 in rental fees.

-On March 21st 2010 we began the three season room project.
-This project may help you learn how to avoid some pitfalls in the basic planning, demolition and construction tasks and hopefully making your dream of a three season room within reach.
+On March 21st, 2010 we began the three-season room project.
+This project may help you learn how to avoid some pitfalls in the basic planning, demolition, and construction tasks and hopefully make your dream of a three-season room within reach.

-During the planing stage I had several contractors bid on this project, but they were all way overpriced while using what I considered “cheap” construction methods using SIP panels, which are fine, but not my favorite construction technique.
-This three season room design uses traditional stick construction built on top of a traditional deck frame.
+During the planning stage, I had several contractors bid on this project, but they were all way overpriced while using what I considered “cheap” construction methods using SIP panels, which are fine, but not my favorite construction technique.
+This three-season room design uses traditional stick construction built on top of a traditional deck frame.

 The roof system consists of 8 engineered trusses with a 6/12 exterior pitch and a 3/12 interior pitch which will provide a nice inside cathedral ceiling that will later be covered with cedar or bamboo boards.
-Since there will be a hot tub inside the structure, I am building the deck and wall framing with all pressure treated lumber.
-The floor will not be decked, but rather covered in 3/4″ treated plywood sub floor, then covered with a yet to be determined floor covering.
-The prices we were quote for this projected ranged from $25,000 to over $47,000.
-My three season room plan will cost around $8 k to complete.
+Since there will be a hot tub inside the structure, I am building the deck and wall framing with all pressure-treated lumber.
+The floor will not be decked, but rather covered in a 3/4″ treated plywood subfloor, then covered with a yet to be determined floor covering.
+The prices we were quoted for this project ranged from $25,000 to over $47,000.
+My three-season room plan will cost around $8 k to complete.

-The image at left shows the CAD rendering of the completed three season room.
+The image at the left shows the CAD rendering of the completed three-season room.